realbakari/Bakari-Mustafa-Site/book-repository.md

 permalink: "/reading/"
 layout: page
-excerpt: A list of the books I’ve read or re-read in the last few years, arranged in basically the order I read them, top most recent.
+excerpt: A list of the books I’ve read or re-read in the last few years, arranged in basically the order I read them, topmost recent.
 comments: false
 image: "/uploads/alfons-morales-ylswjsy7stw-unsplash.jpg"
+description: A list of the books I’ve read or re-read in the last few years, arranged in basically the order I read them, topmost recent.

 ---
 A list of the books I’ve read or re-read in the last few years, arranged in basically the order I read them, topmost recent.
 If I don’t enjoy a book, I don’t finish it, so each book on this list is recommended to some extent.